Olney in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Higgins Tavern was built in 1823, not long after the Georgetown-to-Brookeville Turnpike (present Georgia Avenue) was constructed.
 This tavern is unique because it was owned by women -- which was unusual since it was rare for women to visit taverns – Lucretia Beall from 1823 to 1867, and Margaret Higgins from 1867 until her death in 1905, although it is referred to in historical records by the names of the men with whom they lived, Thomas Higgins and Hilleary Orme Higgins respectively.
 The original log structure was added to in the mid 1800s.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Olney House (approx. 1.4 miles away); The Holland Red Door Store (approx. 2.3 miles away); Woodlawn (approx. 2.4 miles away); Quakers Practicing their Faith in Montgomery County (approx. 2.4 miles away); African Americans and Quakers in Sandy Spring (approx. 2˝ miles away); History of the Sandy Spring Friends Meeting House (approx. 2.6 miles away); Sandy Spring Friends Meeting Site (approx. 2.6 miles away); The Sandy Spring (approx. 2.7 miles away).
+Springhouse (approx. 1.4 miles away); Olney House (approx. 1.4 miles away); The Holland Red Door Store (approx. 2.3 miles away); Woodlawn (approx. 2.4 miles away); Quakers Practicing their Faith in Montgomery County (approx. 2.4 miles away); African Americans and Quakers in Sandy Spring (approx. 2½ miles away); History of the Sandy Spring Friends Meeting House (approx. 2.6 miles away); Sandy Spring Friends Meeting Site (approx. 2.6 miles away).
+Touch for a list and map of all markers in Olney.

 Also see . . .
 Higgins Tavern.
 (PDF) Maryland Inventory of Historic Properties.
 M:23-105 (Submitted on March 25, 2014, by Allen C. Browne of Silver Spring, Maryland.)